-Burrell Avenue Developments Pty Ltd.'s external bank loan, as outlined in Note 15, has been extended to July 2020 however, the loan extension documentation has not been formally finalised.
-The directors of the Responsible Entity are confident that this loan will be extended for a further 6 to 12 months which they estimate will be sufficient to cover estimated net completion costs.
-If external funding is not obtained, there is an option to obtain funding by preference shares in the Development Income Fund.
+Burrell Avenue Developments Pty Limited's external bank loan, as outlined in Note 15, expired on 28 February 2021.
+The loan extension documentation has not been formally finalised as this is contingent upon plan sealing by the local authority.
+The directors of the Responsible Entity are confident that this loan will be extended for a further 6 to 12 months which they estimate will be sufficient to finalise the sale of finished goods.
+In the event external funding is not obtained, there is the possibility to obtain funding by preference shares from a related entity.